Complete positivity and distance-avoiding sets: Sets avoiding many distances in Rn and the computability of the independence density

 Recall that~$\Omega_n(0) = 1$.
-Since~$n \geq 2$, the function~$\Omega_n$ vanishes at infinity\footnote{This follows e.g.\ from the asymptotic formula for the Bessel function~\cite[equation~(1), \S7.21]{Watson1922} and is false for~$n = 1$.}, and from~\eqref{eq:off-diagonal-decay} and the fact that~$\tr Z \neq 0$, and hence~$\tr Z > 0$ as~$Z$ is copositive, it follows that for all large~$t$ the diagonal summands in~\eqref{eq:r-def} together dominate the off-diagonal ones.
+Since~$n \geq 2$, the function~$\Omega_n$ vanishes at infinity\footnote{This follows e.g.\ from the asymptotic formula for the Bessel function~\cite[equation~(1), \S7.21]{Watson1922} and is false for~$n = 1$.}.
+Then, since~$\tr Z \neq 0$, and hence~$\tr Z > 0$ as~$Z$ is copositive, using~\eqref{eq:off-diagonal-decay} it follows that for all large~$t$ the diagonal summands in~\eqref{eq:r-def} together dominate the off-diagonal ones.

 Now $\widehat{\chi}_{B \times B}(u, -u) \geq 0$ as follows from the definition of the Fourier transform.
 So since~$\tr Z > 0$, it follows that for all large enough~$t$ we have~$r(t) \geq 0$. \end{proof}